On this page

 You are viewing the documentation for Deno DeployEA.
 Looking for Deploy Classic documentation?
 View it here.

-would have a default organization domain of
+would have a default domain of acme-inc.deno.net

 .
-An application named my-app
+An application named

 .

-A custom domain can be added either as a base domain (a single domain or
+A custom domain can be added as:

 *.example.com